 “My classes pretty much changed me,” Deas says.
 “All of a sudden, I was in class with people from such diverse backgrounds.
 You have businessmen, you have mothers, you have people who have just started in college.
 And it becomes clear that everyone’s viewpoint is just as important as someone else’s.
 That was new for me.
 Not a lot of people where I work ever ask me what I think.
 I was given a voice and that was really empowering.
 I realized, this could be really good.”

-And it appears that Deas’ path through the Bachelors of Professional Studies Program has been good – really good.
+And it appears that Deas’ path through the Bachelor of Professional Studies program has been good – really good.
 He applied himself with vigor, studying hard and complementing class discussions, lectures and readings with YouTube tutorials and a significant amount of time spent at the Center for Student Learning.
 His grades were strong enough to qualify him for two scholarships: the Office of Institutional Diversity’s Departmental Scholarship and the Sue Sommer-Kresse Award.
 His self-confidence grew tremendously, he says.

 “When I say I engulfed myself in learning, that’s exactly what I did,” Deas explains.
 “And the experience has taught me that you can’t come into this program and not be changed.
 I’ve definitely been given a different outlook.
 I never would have thought, coming from my background, that I could ever buy a house.
 But now, I’m starting to look for a place and find some funding.
 That microeconomics course I took was a real blessing.
 It taught me how important money is to everything, and now I apply that productively.”